© 2020 Baptist Health. All Rights Reserved.

 Diabetes is a complicated disease.
 But what shouldn't be complicated is separating truth from myth about it.
 Knowing the facts could help millions of people avoid diabetes or prevent its complications.

+FACT.
 Being overweight is only one of several risk factors for type 2 diabetes.
 Other risk factors include your family history, your race or ethnicity, and your age.
-Most people who are overweight never get type 2 diabetes.
 And many people with type 2 diabetes are of normal weight or just moderately overweight.

 Drinking sugary beverages, which are high in calories and can cause weight gain, has been linked to type 2 diabetes.
 But it's not accurate to say that a person will get diabetes from eating too much sugar.